 Below is a list of the best plants to grow with hydroponics and an overview of what each plant needs to thrive.
 If you’re looking for more information on indoor gardening with hydroponics, make sure you read these essential tips before starting.

-If you are a beginner in hydroponics, lettuce is the first plant you should grow.
+If you are a beginner, lettuce is the first plant you should grow in hydroponics.
 With shallow roots almost equivalent to its above-ground height, no tying up stakes is required.
 This saves a lot of time and effort.
 These edible hydroponics plants flourish well in various systems, including aeroponics, NFT, ebb and flow.

-Top varieties of spinach you may consider growing to include Boston, Romaine, Bibb, Iceberg, and Buttercrunch.
+Top varieties of lettuce you may consider growing include Boston, Romaine, Bibb, Iceberg, and Buttercrunch.
 They grow fast and are ready to add to salads and soups within a month.

-Another edible hydroponics plant that loves growing in water is cucumbers.
+Cucumbers are another edible hydroponics plant that loves growing in water.
 You may grow varieties, including vines and bushes.
-However, we recommend bushes to avoid the hassle of building a trellis and constant monitoring that comes along with it.
+However, we recommend bushes to avoid the hassle of building a trellis and the constant monitoring that comes along with it.
 Again the yield is good and faster than the soil-grown plants.
 Ideally, it is ready in 6 to 8 weeks.